lexi-x/RC_Categorizer_Agent/README.md

 ## Set Up

 1) We recommend downloading VSCode or IntelliJ for a more intuitive code editor to modify the files if necessary, but it can also be done purely on command line.

+2) Make a `.env` in the project folder and put your API key inside.
 	- The program expects a variable called `GOOGLE_API_KEY` in the `.env` file.
 Make a copy of the `.env.example` and replace it with your actual API key.

-2) Create a file named `.env` in the project folder and put your API key inside.

 3) Install the packages outlined in requirements.txt.